 Getting started with enhancing transparency in marine fisheries management requires that all stakeholders have a general understanding of what information is already in the public domain and what is missing.

-- TAKING STOCK: FiTI launches online transparency assessment of fisheries management information for Comoros6 October 2021.
-The Fisheries Transparency Initiative (FiTI) announced today the launch of its TAKING STOCK assessment for Comoros.
+- TAKING STOCK: FiTI initiates online transparency assessment of fisheries management information for Comoros6 October 2021.
+The Fisheries Transparency Initiative (FiTI) announced today the start of its TAKING STOCK assessment for Comoros.
 As part of wider efforts to promote transparency in fisheries management across the Western Indian Ocean region, over the coming months the FiTI will conduct a comprehensive review of the type of information on Comoros’ fisheries sector that is published on national government websites.

-- Launch of new ‘TAKING STOCK – Online Transparency of Fisheries Management Information’ assessments in Latin AmericaThe FiTI has announced that it will support fisheries authorities in Mexico, Ecuador and Peru in their transparency efforts by conducting a comprehensive baseline assessment of the level of public information available on their marine fisheries sectors.
+- ‘TAKING STOCK – Online Transparency of Fisheries Management Information’ assessments in Latin AmericaThe FiTI has announced that it will support fisheries authorities in Mexico, Ecuador and Peru in their transparency efforts by conducting a comprehensive baseline assessment of the level of public information available on their marine fisheries sectors.